ruv/easyforth/index.markdown

 boolean is underneath.
 Next we call `buzz?`, which replaces the top-of-stack value with a boolean flag.
 Now the top two values on the stack are booleans representing whether the number was divisible by 3 or 5.
-After this, we call `or` to see if either of these is true, and `invert` to negate this value.
+After this, we call `or` to see if either of these is true.
 Logically, the body of `fizz-buzz?` is equivalent to:

-    !(x % 3 == 0 || x % 5 == 0)
+    (x % 3 == 0 || x % 5 == 0)

-Therefore, `fizz-buzz?` returns a boolean indicating if the argument is not divisible by 3 or 5, and thus should be printed.
-Finally, `do-fizz-buzz` loops from 1 to 25, calling `fizz-buzz?` on `i`, and outputting `i` if `fizz-buzz?` returns true.
+Therefore, `fizz-buzz?` returns a boolean indicating if the argument is divisible by 3 or 5, and thus should not be printed.
+Finally, `do-fizz-buzz` loops from 1 to 25, calling `fizz-buzz?` on `i`, and outputting `i` if `fizz-buzz?` returns false.

 If you're having trouble figuring out what's going on inside `fizz-buzz?`, the example below might help you to understand how it works.
 All we're doing here